 - 1. Street segment exact match- address is matched to a specific segment of a street, including matches that were made manually; - 2.
-ZIP+4 centroid match- address is matched to a specific ZIP code plus 4 centroid; - 3.
-ZIP+2 centroid match- address is matched to a specific ZIP code plus 2 centroid; - 4.
-ZIP code centroid match refers to the number of points matched only to a five-digit ZIP code centroid; and - 5.
-No match none of the above matches is detected.
+ZIP+4 centroid match- street address cannot be matched, and facility is assigned to the coordinates of the centroid of its reported nine-digit ZIP code; - 3.
+ZIP+2 centroid match- street address cannot be matched, and facility is assigned to the coordinates of the centroid of its reported seven-digit ZIP code; - 4.
+ZIP code centroid match- street address cannot be matched, and facility is assigned to the coordinates of the centroid of its reported five-digit ZIP code; and - 5.
+No match- none of the above matches is detected.